one day before the wedding…

 And please, God, let me have this, Maria prayed sometimes.
 Granted, she was well aware that praying for a man was probably far beneath an almighty being’s concerns.
 But this, specifically, she needed this.
 What she felt for Jordan was special and gentle and pure, and she’d been alone now for years because no man she’d ever met could match what she felt for this one.

-“Oh, talk about who?”
+“Oh, like about who?”
 Maria was still lost in delightful reverie.

-Jordan seemed genuinely interested to know, so she told him.
-“Oh, no, it’s okay.
-It’s not too sad anymore.
+There was an intense curiosity on Jordan’s face, like somehow knowing about her dead husband could make or break his life.
+And why?
+She would have given anything to get inside his head right now, but he wanted inside hers, so she would oblige him.
+“Oh, he was okay.
 Well, he was an officer in the Air Force.
-He was only a couple of years older than me, but he always seemed so grown up.
+He was only a few years older than me, but he always seemed so grown up.
 Like, he was probably even grown up as a little kid.
 He liked classical music and tennis and crossword puzzles.
 Um, he wasn’t super religious or anything, but he always went to church, like it was something he felt he need to do.
 He volunteered.
 And he was really good at saving money.”

 Jordan nodded.
 “The kind of guy who has all his shit together.”

 Maria shrugged.
 “I guess he did.
+He took care of everything.
 He didn’t need me for anything.”

 “Don’t say that,” Jordan said.
 “People have all kinds of needs.”